-In our YouTube Video we quickly show a tool review of the DeWalt Cordless Reciprocating Saw, model #DCS380B, 20-Volt MAX Li-Ion.
+In our YouTube Video we quickly show a tool review of the DeWalt Cordless Reciprocating Saw, model #DCS380B, 20-Volt MAX Li-Ion and how well you can do pruning with a reciprocating saw.

 It’s a great saw but after a while she found trimming manually was hard on her shoulder and hand.